EdisonLeeeee/GraphGallery/README.md

 This repo aims to achieve Four goals:
 + Similar accuracy with the proposed paper
 + Faster implementation of training and testing
-+ Simple and convenient to use with high scalability.
++ Simple and convenient to use with high scalability
 + Easy to read source code

 <a class="toc" id ="2"></a>